Yes A checkmark with a circle around it close

 Risk Considerations

 Each asset class has its own risk and return characteristics.
 The level of risk associated with a particular investment or asset class generally correlates with the level of return the investment or asset class might achieve.
-Stock markets are volatile.
-Stock values may fluctuate in response to general economic and market conditions, the prospects of individual companies, and industry sectors.
+Bonds are subject to market, interest rate, price, credit/default, liquidity, inflation and other risks.
+Prices tend to be inversely affected by changes in interest rates.
+Although Treasuries are considered free from credit risk they are subject to other types of risks.
+These risks include interest rate risk, which may cause the underlying value of the bond to fluctuate.

 General Disclosures